Skip to content

 Further information

 More information can be obtained from the online help built into the Jenkins web UI.
 Most configurable fields have explanatory text.
-This, combined with knowledge of docker itself, should answer most questions.
+This, combined with knowledge of Docker itself, should answer most questions.

 Configuration as code